tillitis/dev-tillitis/hugo/content/hw/_index.md

 VB: First introduce what the execution monitor is.
 For example: "The TKey firmware contains an execution monitor that can prevent..."

 VB: The relation between the objects in the first sentence is not clear.
+"Watch" can be misunderstood as a timer instead of a guard.

 VB: Where and why do you set start and end addresses?
+Explain.

 The execution monitor can be used to set up a watch that the program counter doesn't reach certain memory.
 You set a start and end address.